 We know that people taking thyroid medication do indeed seem to have an increased risk of developing dementia long-term.

-There's only a handful of studies which show this connection, but we still have to at least consider the fact that it is possible.
+There are only a handful of studies that show this connection, but we still have to at least consider the fact that it is possible.